Designing Multimedia for the Curriculum

 To successfully complete this course, students must achieve a passing grade of 70% (B-) or higher in the course overall.

-NOTE TO STUDENTS beginning this Online Teaching & Learning program in Winter 2012, a student who receives a B- (70-74) or lower in two or more courses will be required to withdraw regardless of their grade point average unless the Program Coordinator recommends otherwise.
+Beginning this Online Teaching & Learning program in winter 2012, a student who receives a B- (70-74) or lower in two or more courses will be required to withdraw regardless of their grade point average unless the Program Coordinator recommends otherwise.

 |Assignment 1: Source a piece of media||10%|

 |Assignment 2: Develop an online lesson with media||20%|